Dindera/would-you-rather-app/README.md

 ## About Would You Rather App

 This Project is a game application that accepts two questions,and users get to vote on a question and see the result of the poll from those who have voted.
 Users can see the polls they have answered and unanswerd polls in the homepage.
-Also users are able to see score determined by the number of answered votes and created votes.
+Also users are able to see score determined by the number of answered  and created questions.

 ## Installing and Launching